paidiver/paidiverpy/docs/api/paidiverpy/sampling_layer/sampling_layer/index.rst

    :type client: Client
    :param config_index: The index of the configuration.
    :type config_index: int
-   :param add_new_step: Whether to add a new step.
-   :type add_new_step: bool
    :param logger: The logger object.
    :type logger: logging.Logger
    :param raise_error: Whether to raise an error.